 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Montmartre is on everyone's Paris must-see list.
-During the Belle Epoque (or the Fin de Siecle - the end of the 19th Century), the area was home base to a number of the world's most famous artists - Renoir, Degas, Modigliani, Picasso, Pissarro, and, of course van Gogh.
+During the Belle Epoque (or the Fin de Siecle - the end of the 19th Century), Montmartre was home base to a number of the world's most famous artists - Renoir, Degas, Modigliani, Picasso, Pissarro, and, of course van Gogh.
 If you were a kid of the Millennium, like me, you've been (potentially curiously) wanting to visit Montmartre since you first saw Moulin Rouge in 2001.
 Or, if we're living parallel lives, you fell in love with Montmartre while watching a heavily edited version of Amelie in high school French class.
-It's depicted in countless paintings and images of Paris, and is one of the first identifiable sights you'll see as you drive in from the airport.
-It's been a haven for artists and counter-culture advocates for over a hundred years now - and just a walk around is certainly an experience for all!
+Montmartre is depicted in countless paintings and images of Paris, and Sacre Coeur one of the first identifiable sights you'll see as you drive in from the airport.
+The hilltop has been a haven for artists and counter-culture advocates for over a hundred years now - and just a walk around is certainly an experience for any tourist visiting Paris!

 For us, and most people, the main attraction is just strolling around the winding streets.
 The area is a mix of funky artists, gentrified condos, and and over-flow of tourists.
 We chose to make our way to Sacre-Coeur first (described below), and then work our way down the hill on the other side from there.

 The beginnings of Montmartre's history are thoroughly religious.
 Located at what would have been the North of Paris, and is now very much part of the massive city, Montmartre and the surrounding area has been populated since the Romans occupied Galle.